Here is a look at the European Union.

-It governs common economic, social and security policies of its member states.
+It governs common economic, political, social and security policies of its member states.

 Membership is open to any country with a democratic government, a good human rights record, and sound economic policies.